 Who Should You Contact?

-To schedule a funeral and a time to meet with our pastor or deacon, please call the Parish Office, (414) 545-4316, Monday – Thursday, 8:30 am-4:00 pm.
+To schedule a funeral and a time to meet with our parish director, assisting priest, or deacon, please call the Parish Office, (414) 545-4316, Monday – Thursday, 8:30 am – 4:00 pm.
 If you call outside of this time frame, press extension 20 and follow the instructions given.
 If you have contacted or will be contacting a funeral home, please do not plan a date until you schedule one here.

 Planning the Funeral – What to Think About